Sussex Mental Healthline Call Operator in London

 #J-18808-Ljbffr

-Sussex Mental Healthline Call Operator employer: Sussexcommunity
+Sussex Mental Healthline Call Operator in London employer: Sussexcommunity

 Join the NHS 111 Mental Health Option service as a Sussex Mental Healthline Call Operator, where you'll be part of a dedicated and compassionate team providing vital support to those in crisis.
 With a strong emphasis on staff training, flexible working opportunities, and a supportive work culture, you will thrive in an environment that prioritises your professional growth and well-being.
 Located in the beautiful Sussex region, enjoy the perfect blend of coastal and countryside living while making a meaningful impact in the community.